A four-dimensional body of constant width: Abstract

 \section{Abstract}

-The study of bodies of constant width is a classical subject in convex geometry, with the three-dimensional Meissner bodies being canonical examples.
+The study of bodies of constant width is a classical subject in convex geometry, with the $3$-dimensional Meissner bodies being canonical examples.
 This paper presents a novel geometric construction of a body of constant width in $\R^4$, addressing the challenge of constructing such bodies in higher dimensions.
 Our method produces a natural analogue of the second Meissner body, by modifying a 4-dimensional Reuleaux simplex.
 The resulting body possesses tetrahedral symmetry and has a boundary composed of both smooth surfaces and a non-smooth subset of the Reuleaux 4-simplex.

 Furthermore, we analyze the orthogonal projection of this body onto the 3-dimensional hyperplane of its base.
-This ``shadow'' is a new 3-dimensional body of constant width with tetrahedral symmetry.
-It has six elliptical edges and we estimate its volume to be only slightly larger than that of the Meissner bodies.
+This ``shadow'' is a 3-dimensional body of constant width with tetrahedral symmetry.
+It has six elliptical edges and its volume is only slightly larger than that of the Meissner bodies.
+This body was recently constructed as a projection of a different 4-dimensional body, however the construction presented here is new and gives additional properties.